Boyd Woodcock

-Boyd Liam Woodcock (born 5 March 2000) is an Australian rules footballer who currently plays for the Southport Football Club in the Victorian Football League (VFL).
+Boyd Liam Woodcock (born 5 March 2000) is an Australian rules footballer who currently plays for the Southport Sharks in the Victorian Football League (VFL).
 He previously played for in the Australian Football League (AFL).

+Career

 Woodcock played in 's SANFL premiership side in 2018 kicking 3 goals and having 17 disposals at 18 years old.

 He made his AFL debut in Round 10 of the 2020 AFL season against the at Adelaide Oval, where he was denied his first AFL goal due to a score review ruling his goal had hit the post.
 However, he kicked his debut goal the following round against at Adelaide Oval.
 Woodcock was delisted at the end of the 2021 season.